JULIA KWON

 Selected Group Exhibitions

-2023 Gathering (forthcoming), curated by Cecile Chong and Sophia Ma, FiveMyles,
+Gathering, curated by Cecile Chong and Sophia Ma, FiveMyles, Tiger Strikes Asteroid and FiveMyles,

-2022 This Present Moment: Crafting a Better World (current), curated by Mary Savig, Nora Atkinson,
+2022 This Present Moment: Crafting a Better World, curated by Mary Savig, Nora Atkinson, Anya Montiel, and

-Anya Montiel, and Elana Hain, Renwick Gallery, Smithsonian American Art Museum,
+Elana Hain, Renwick Gallery, Smithsonian American Art Museum, Washington, DC (catalog)

 Home-Land: Exploring the American Myth, curated by Michael Quituisaca and Alexandra Schuman,